Go forth and Tweet! Pope sees web networks as "portals of truth"

 Belying his traditionalist reputation, the Pope praised connections made online which he said could blossom into true friendships.
 Online life was not a purely virtual world but “increasingly becoming part of the very fabric of society,” he said.

-The websites were creating a new “agora”, he added, referring to the gathering spaces that were the centers of public life in ancient Greek cities.
+The websites were creating a new “agora”, he added, referring to the gathering spaces that were the centres of public life in ancient Greek cities.

 The speech coincided with the launch of ‘The Pope App’, a downloadable program that streams live footage of the pontiff’s speaking events and Vatican news onto smartphones.